Bixal/methods/_methods/dot-voting.md

   - /dot-voting/
 description: A simple voting exercise to identify a group's collective priorities.
 category: Validation
-what: A simple voting exercise to identify a group's collective priorities.
 why: To reach a consensus on priorities of subjective, qualitative data with a group of people.
 This is especially helpful with larger groups of stakeholders and groups with high risk of disagreement.
 timeRequired: 15 minutes
 ---